sunpengfei1122/Spikemax/README.md

 # Spikemax Loss and suppressed loss for Spiking neural network

-**What is this repository for?**
+## **What is this repository for?**

 spike-based negative log-likelihood-based losses suitable to train an SNN for classification tasks.

-**Usage**
+## **Usage**

 This loss can be easily implemented by replacing this with the loss layer.
-You can also directly implement it into SLayer framework https://github.com/bamsumit/slayerPytorch.
-The Spikemax loss code can also be found at https://github.com/lava-nc/lava-dl/blob/main/src/lava/lib/dl/slayer/loss.py.
+You can also directly implement it into [SLayer framework](https://github.com/bamsumit/slayerPytorch)
+.
+The Spikemax loss code can also be found at this [link](https://github.com/lava-nc/lava-dl/blob/main/src/lava/lib/dl/slayer/loss.py.).

 error = spikeLoss(netParams).to(device)